emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

-#### V2Nodes

-Note that servers are all community sourced, so do not use with sensitive data, or ideally just self-host if you can.

-***

 #### Tautulli Note

 This will sometimes get falsely flagged by defender and removed automatically, so it may need to be allowed manually.